spotDL/spotify-downloader/docs/source/faq.rst

 - Search for this track on YouTube
 - Get lyrics for the track from Genius
-- Downloads the audiostream from YouTube in an *.opus* or *.webm* format (or as specified in input format) and simuntaneously encodes it to an *.mp3* format (or as specified in output format)
+- Downloads the audiostream from YouTube in an *.opus* or *.webm* format (or as specified in input format) and simultaneously encodes it to an *.mp3* format (or as specified in output format)
 - Finally apply metadata from Spotify to this encoded track